Friday, December 25, 2009

 To stuff the tortillas, we made roasted potatoes with fennel and poblano peppers, grilled green beans, and fried tempeh.
 On the side, we had fried green tomatoes and African Tomato Peanut soup.
 It sounds like a lot of flavors, and it was, but they were all rooted in seasonality; this was late summer's windfall.

-incredibly easy and so delicious.
+This soup is incredibly easy and so delicious.
 I was shocked that so few ingredients could work together and create a really complex flavor.

 African Tomato Peanut Soup